Interdisciplinary Medical Sciences: Health Management, Policy and Information

 Students must demonstrate the ability to orally transmit ideas and information clearly.
 This requirement may be met with an approved college-level course.

 General Education 36*

 Minor Coursework 0

 Oral Communication Competency 0-3

-*24 to 27 hours of Liberal Studies, Prerequisite, and Major Coursework may overlap.
+*27 hours of General Education, Prerequisite, and Major Coursework may overlap.